Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions: Spectral functions at : Additional results

 \section{Spectral functions at $\mathbf{T=0}$: Additional results}

 Spectral functions and integrated spectral weights at ${T=0}$ for $k=0$ are shown in Fig.~\ref{fig:zeroT} of the main text.
 In Figs.~\ref{Supp:fig:Fig2_arg_1}~-~\ref{Supp:fig:Fig2_arg_pi}, we show the results for additional momenta.
 We note that the integrated spectral weight was calculated without broadening, using the numerical scheme described in Sec.~\ref{Integral_A}.
-The spectral functions are shown with a small Lorentzian broadening $\eta$
+The spectral functions are shown with a small Lorentzian broadening $\eta$,

-We see that there is a good semi-quantitative agreement between DMFT and HEOM.
-The biggest discrepancy is observed for $\omega_0 =1$, $g=2$, but even then the position and the weight of the lowest-energy peaks agree very well.
-In every regime, we checked that the HEOM results are well converged with respect to the lattice size $N$ and the maximum hierarchy depth $D$.
-They are shown in Table~\ref{Supp:tab:HEOM_par_0}.
+We see that there is a very good agreement between DMFT and HEOM/ED results.
+In every regime where HEOM was implemented, we checked that the results were well converged with respect to the lattice size $N$ and the maximum hierarchy depth $D$.
+These values are shown in Table~\ref{Supp:tab:HEOM_par_0}.

-We note that the HEOM method imposes the periodic boundary conditions on the finite lattice.
-This means that the HEOM results are available only for a discrete values of momenta, unlike the DMFT which is calculated in the thermodynamical limit.
-This is why results at different panels in Fig.~\ref{Supp:fig:Fig2_arg_1} (and \ref{Supp:fig:Fig2_arg_2}) do not always have the same values of momenta.
+We note that the HEOM/ED method imposes the periodic boundary conditions on a finite lattice.
+This means that the HEOM/ED spectral functions are available only for a discrete values of momenta, unlike the DMFT which is calculated in the thermodynamical limit.
+Results for additional $k$-values are obtained using twisted boundary conditions.